Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use to make money from bookmakers offers.

 On average I made approximately £500+ a month.
 You can see examples of how I made the money in some of my recent income reports below:

-Plus how I made over £700+ in 4 days of Cheltenham Festival and you can too!
+Plus how I made over £700+ in 4 days of Cheltenham Festival and you could too!

 Any other form of lay betting systems are just another form of gambling and should be totally avoided.
-The only way to profit is to sell the impression the system is profitable.
+The only way most of those profit is to sell the impression the system is profitable.
 Don’t fall for it.

 One of the easiest ways to make money Matched Betting, even without free bets is via Price Boosts.